turper2024/cultural-mechanics/0000-culture-mechanics.theory-development-review-prompt.md

 For constitutional-risk, *ideologische Macht*, *Machtpolitik*, *Willkürherrschaft*, Cipolla--Bonhoeffer--Normopathie--ponerology, AI queen-bee, or Ideological-Power Hazard Diagnostic candidates, start with Appendix A of *Culture Program Ecology*.
-Preserve five categories: ideological-power capability; capture or exploitation as a conversion mechanism;
+Preserve six categories: ideological-power capability; capture or exploitation as a conversion mechanism;
+Shadow-Sovereign rule as a visible state of displaced voter correction;
-*Machtpolitik* as a possible objective; *Willkürherrschaft* as a possible endpoint; and *Schutzbalken* as defensive architecture.
+*Machtpolitik* as the strict composite of a power-seeking objective, ideological-power exploitation, Culture Mechanics, bandit–carrier payoff asymmetry, and a necessary systemic-lying core; *Willkürherrschaft* as a possible endpoint; and *Schutzbalken* as defensive architecture.
 Do not turn *Machtpolitik* into a third constitutional orientation.
 Keep the truth and drive orientations, subjecthood absorption, Babelization, corrigibility, jurisdiction,